 The Highland Spirit Bed and Breakfast is situated in the village of Dufftown, the Malt Whisky Capital of the World, in the heart of Speyside.
 It is an ideal accommodation base for the Malt Whisky and Castle Trails.

 We aim to provide a high level of comfort and service.
-We have been rated by Visit Scotland as 4-star with the prestigious GOLD award (for exceptional customer care).
-We are also No 1 on Trip Advisor for accommodation in Speyside, Moray and the Malt Whisky Trail.
+We have been rated by Visit Scotland as a 4-star B&B with the prestigious GOLD award (for exceptional customer care).
 We have been coveted the "Taste Our Best" award for the use of local and quality Scottish produce.

 We are located in a quiet elevated location with wonderful views yet just a few minutes walk away from the village centre with places to eat and shops etc. Our beds and showers are of a high hotel standard.
 Each of the 3 spacious superking rooms are individually themed to the history of the house, and are characterful with uncommon details.